it-vecherka/jnoid/README.md

 Accessing
 ---------

-`unfold`/`subscribe` are nesessary but raw, as they pass the event class, not it's value.
+`subscribe` are nesessary but raw, as they pass the event class, not it's value.
 Let's define more convenient access to the stream.
 ```coffeescript
   onValue: (f) ->